exosite-archive/hvac-reference-application/README.md

 ## Create Solution

-Next you need a place to deploy the GWE-Multitool solution code.
-The steps for creating a solution can be found in the Murano documentation.
+Next you need a place to deploy the BBAE solution code.
+The steps for creating a solution can be found in the Murano documentation (we will add in here from the documentation).
 Please follow only Step 1 and be sure to "start from scratch" when creating the solution.

 [http://docs.exosite.com/murano/get-started/solutions/exampleapp/](http://docs.exosite.com/murano/get-started/solutions/exampleapp/)

-**NOTE:** Think of the solution as everything else that will make this work.
-The solution is how you will interact and communicate with the necessary functions.
-It is used to deploy and manage your website, endpoints, data, and users.

 Once you have created a solution using the "start from scratch" option, you will need to find the Solution ID.